Mobile App for Creators

 Turn guests into members with a smooth plan comparison and payment flow.

 I built an interactive high-fidelity prototype focused on three core user flows: booking a room, exploring the community, and purchasing a membership.
-This allowed us to gather early feedback before development.
+Rather than remote feedback alone, I visited REC in person to observe how the space actually operated.

 Like what you see?